load-dev/load.ld/README.md

-# ❗ WARNING ❗
+# :wave: Welcome!
-## This branch is website files.
-Please turn back to [main](https://github.com/load-dev/load.ld/tree/main) branch to see sourcecode of load.ld
+## Im glad for you to be here.
+This repo is not finished thats why you see this message.
+Please wait for owner of this repo to finish this, then visit this again.